ylchan2/AIT580Project1/index.markdown

 4) What is the correlation between taxable income and  Itemized deduction? and  What is the correlation between taxable income and Standard Deduction? compare the results.

 ![](assets/corrItemizeddeductionandTaxableIncome.png){:class="img-responsive"}
+The correlation between itemized deduction and taxable income is 0.88.
 ![](assets/corrStandardDeduction.png){:class="img-responsive"}
+The correlation between standard deduction and taxable income is 0.88.
 ### Correlation Heat Map of the Dataset
 ![](assets/CorrelationMap.png){:class="img-responsive"}